Igor's Book of Managementmanager

 Igor - Your passion, energy, intellect, and sheer force of will – so intense, so inspiring, so powerful we still feel it 3 years after you left the team.

-What are your thoughts on managers memorizing these answers for interviews.
+What if managers memorize these answers for interviews.

 Good interviewers (and manager interviews better be good) need to be able to differentiate “theoretical knowledge” from “practical experience”.
 They do this with situational questions like “Tell me a time when”, and probing questions like “What happened then?
 What were the unexpected consequences?
 When did you have the opposite outcome?”.